trippster08/genome_skimming_LAB/README.md

 ```
 Go to the directory containing your job files.
 If you followed this pipeline,
 that should be `<PROJECT>/jobs`.
 The shell file below, and the job file that it
-modifies and submits to Hydra, `getorganelle_multi.job` should both be
+modifies and submits to Hydra, `mitofinder_multi.job` should both be
 here.
 Copy them here if need be.
 See https://confluence.si.edu/pages/viewpage.action?pageId=163152227 for help
 with transferring files between Hydra and your computer.
 I usually use scp